EurekaEnjoyer/Eureka_Guides/Eureka_Aggro.md

 ## Introduction

 As a callback to FFXI, Eureka's mobs, in the overworld and in Baldesion Arsenal (BA), have different kinds of aggro.
 Mobs around and above your Elemental Level (EL) will aggro you.
-ROG/NIN Ability Hide and Stealth L can be used to evade mobs up to 10 elemental levels above yours, but there are exceptions which we will point out.
+The ROG/NIN Ability Hide as well as Stealth L can be used to evade mobs up to 10 elemental levels above yours, but there are exceptions which we will point out.
 Below are the types of aggro and some examples:

 ## Touch Aggro

 Running directly through a mob can cause it to aggro you.
+This is trvivial because just about every mob has this kind of aggro.

 ## Sight Aggro

-This is the most common form of aggro.
+This is the most common non-trivial form of aggro.
 You will draw aggro if you walk within its "field of vision": an invisible cone extending out from the front of the mob.
 This however does not extend out infinitely; it terminates at a distance so if you are far away you will not aggro it.

 ## Sound Aggro